CommScope Holding Company Inc. (COMM) – Don’t Believe the Hype: Check The Facts

 The top institutional shareholder in the company is Wellington Management Group, LLP with over 26.9 million shares valued at $360.51 million.
 The investor’s holdings represent 13.23% of the COMM Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 19.44 million shares valued at $260.47 million to account for 9.56% of the shares outstanding.
 The other top investors are FPR Partners, LLC which holds 16.45 million shares representing 8.09% and valued at over $220.47 million, while JP Morgan Chase & Company holds 7.21% of the shares totaling 14.66 million with a market value of $196.4 million.

-The stock witnessed a 4.72% loss in the last 1 month and extending the period to 3 months gives it a 23.94%, and is 10.55% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.44% over the week and 4.03% over the month.
+The stock witnessed a -1.07% loss in the last 1 month and extending the period to 3 months gives it a 11.17%, and is -5.03% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.54% over the week and 4.13% over the month.

 CommScope Holding Company Inc. (COMM) Analyst Forecasts